GoogleChrome/web.dev/src/site/content/en/blog/carousel-best-practices/index.md

 Carousel content should be loaded via the page's HTML markup so that it is discoverable by the browser early in the page load process.
 Using JavaScript to initiate the loading of carousel content is probably the single biggest performance mistake to avoid when using carousels.
 This delays image loading and can negatively impact LCP.

 An advanced carousel optimization that deviates slightly from this approach consists of loading the first slide statically, then progressively enhancing it to include navigation controls and additional content.
-This technique is most applicable to environments where you have a user's prolonged attention - this gives the additional content time to load.
+This technique is most applicable to environments where you have a user's prolonged attention-this gives the additional content time to load.
 In environments like home pages, where users may only stick around for a second or two, only loading a single image may be similarly effective.

 #### Use modern technology

 Many sites use third-party JavaScript libraries to implement carousels.
 If you currently use older carousel tooling, you may be able to improve performance by switching to newer tooling.
 Newer tools tend to use more efficient APIs and are less likely to require additional dependencies like jQuery.

 However, you may not need JavaScript at all.
-The new [scroll-snap](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scroll_Snap) API makes it possible to build full-featured, native-like carousels using only HTML and CSS - no JavaScript required.
+The new [scroll-snap](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scroll_Snap) API makes it possible to build full-featured, native-like carousels using only HTML and CSS-no JavaScript required.

 Here are some resources on using scroll-snap that you may find helpful: